Irrationality of generic quotient varieties via Bogomolov multipliers: The decomposability map over

 with

-We call $\Psi$ the {\em decomposability morphism}.
+We call $\Psi$ the {\em decomposability map}.
 Observe that the dimension of the domain of $\Psi$ is equal to $r \cdot 2(d-2)$, while the dimension of the codomain of $\Psi$ is equal to $r ( \binom{d}{2} - r )$.
 The difference between the two is